 Today I stumbled upon a short illustrated story about privilege, On a Plate, by Toby Morris.
-The story was touted by Brightside (host website) as “The Simplest and Most Perfect Explanation of Privilege I’ve Ever Seen”.
+The story was touted by its host website as “The Simplest and Most Perfect Explanation of Privilege I’ve Ever Seen”.

 Well, I certainly appreciated it.
 It is a good start.
-But it is not the whole story, because common ‘privilege’ is currently more about resentment than serving a useful purpose.
+But it is not the whole story, because the term is bandied all over social media in quite a different light.
+Consequently, a more common view of ‘privilege’ is currently more about resentment than serving a useful purpose.

 The main reason that privilege-related resentment persists, and that resentment dominates discussion of privilege issues, is that the term is so messy.
 It is poorly understood because it is too often used in a general sense – which leads to unwanted reactions when it is used in a specific sense.